MyMel2001/agentic-bash/README.md

 ---

 <div align="center">
-  <h3>"Why pay Microsoft tons of money to spy on you when you can run open models for cheap and break your own OS with open source?"</h3>
+  <h3>"Why pay Microsoft tons of money to spy on you when you can run open models for cheap and break your own OS with open source?"<p align="right">--Sushimi Bakamoto</p></h3>
 </div>

 ---